 Our Master in Heaven

-Regardless of whether we are the boss or employee, we work for God.
-From Dr. Martyn Lloyd-Jones comes this powerful exposition of Paul's message in Ephesians 6:5–9, that both the master and the slave are under the authority of God.
+Regardless of whether one is the boss or employee, Christians work for God.
+In this sermon on Ephesians 6:5–9 titled “Our Master in Heaven,” Dr. Martyn Lloyd-Jones shares that both the master and the slave are under the authority of God.
 This has great significance for how both are to conduct themselves in their respective roles.
-Slaves are to serve their masters honestly, and they are to do so as hard workers.
+Slaves are to serve their masters honestly and to do so as hard workers.
 Masters are to treat their slaves kindly, remembering that they are slaves of Christ Jesus.
-It is the heavenly perspective that the Gospel brings that is to inform how both live.
+It is the heavenly perspective that the gospel brings that informs how both live.
 As new creatures in Christ both should remember that this life is passing and transitory, for all believers are pilgrims in this world looking forward to their true home in heaven with Christ their Savior.
 Both slaves and masters are to see life in this new perspective in which both are subject to Christ as their Lord in heaven and under his authority.
 This provides a radical new understanding of relationships that is different from anything worldly philosophies have to offer.
-In Christ we are no longer defined by our social position and status, but by his blood we are a new people who are to love and serve one another because of who and what Christ has done for us.
+In Christ Christians are no longer defined by social position and status, but by His blood they are a new people who are to love and serve one another because of who and what Christ has done.